jamietanna/sarahseewhy.github.io/_posts/2019-01-27-reflection-week-4.md

 I like the concept and it fits with the feeling I get when a thought, experience, or something I've read lingers with me throughout the week.

-This week's CLIG was a quote from Martin Luther King Jr from my new commute book [_Modern Ethics in 77 Arguments_](https://www.thestonereader.com/), ["A Life Beyond 'Do What You Love'"](https://opinionator.blogs.nytimes.com/2014/05/17/a-life-beyond-do-what-you-love/) by Gordon Marino:
+This week's CLIG was a Martin Luther King Jr quote from my new commute book [_Modern Ethics in 77 Arguments_](https://www.thestonereader.com/), ["A Life Beyond 'Do What You Love'"](https://opinionator.blogs.nytimes.com/2014/05/17/a-life-beyond-do-what-you-love/) by Gordon Marino:

 > Dr. King taught that every life is marked by dimensions of length, breadth, and height.
 Length refers to self-love, breadth to the community and care of others, and height to the transcendent, to something larger than oneself.<sup>*</sup>